 - ¼ cup chives 1 package of chives from the market

-- 2 tablespoon oregano 1 package of oregano from the grocery store, woody stems removed.
+- 2 tbsp oregano 1 package of oregano from the grocery store, woody stems removed.

 - ¾ cup olive oil